Wanggcong/SparseNeRF/README.md

 </tr>
 </div>

->**Framework Overview:** SparseNeRF consists of two streams, i.e., NeRF and depth prior distillation.
+>:fire: **Framework Overview:** SparseNeRF consists of two streams, i.e., NeRF and depth prior distillation.
 As for NeRF, we use Mip-NeRF as the backbone. we use a NeRF reconstruction loss.
 As for depth prior distillation, we distill depth priors from a pre-trained depth model.
 Specifically, we propose a local depth ranking regularization and a spatial continuity regularization to distill robust depth priors from coarse depth maps.